-However, our approach does not directly generalize to $\mathcal{B}_{\mathbf{p}}$ for several reasons.
-Firstly, if the length of the partition satisfies $|\mathbf{p}| < 2g-2$, Lemma~2.2 in He--Horn--Li \cite{he2025asymptotics} no longer applies, necessitating a reconsideration of the smoothness of $\mathcal{B}_{\mathbf{p}}$.
-We speculate that $\mathcal{B}_{\mathbf{p}}$ is not a complex submanifold in general.
-Secondly, a crucial step in our proof involves the construction of curves on $\widetilde{\Sigma_{q_0}}$ and their subsequent deformation to $\Sigma_{q}$ for regular $q$ near $q_0$ to form a symplectic basis.
-This procedure relies heavily on the specific topological properties of the spectral cover.
-Generalizing this deformation process to higher-order singularities is not straightforward.
+However, our approach does not directly generalize to $\mathcal{B}_{\mathbf{p}}$ for two primary reasons.
+First, when the partition length satisfies $|\mathbf{p}| < 2g-2$, Lemma~2.2 in \cite{he2025asymptotics} becomes inapplicable, requiring a reassessment of the smoothness of $\mathcal{B}_{\mathbf{p}}$.
+Second, our proof relies on constructing curves on $\widetilde{\Sigma_{q_0}}$ and deforming them to $\Sigma_{q}$ to form a symplectic basis.
+This construction and deformation depend on the specific topology of the spectral cover, which remains elusive for higher-order singularities.

-Furthermore, we remark that for a general stratum $\mathcal{B}_{\mathbf{p}}$, the sub-integrable system described by Hitchin vanishes; consequently, there is no naturally induced special Kähler structure on $\mathcal{B}_{\mathbf{p}}$.
-Nevertheless, Horn \cite{horn2022semi} has demonstrated that $\mathcal{B}_{\mathbf{p}}$ still admits the structure of a base for a family of abelian varieties, extending the scope beyond Hitchin’s original setting.
+Furthermore, no natural special Kähler structure exists on a general stratum $\mathcal{B}_{\mathbf{p}}$ as the subintegrable system described by Hitchin vanishes.
+Nevertheless, Horn \cite{horn2022semi} demonstrated that $\mathcal{B}_{\mathbf{p}}$ still serves as a base for a family of tori, extending the theory beyond the framework of \cite{hitchin2021integrable}.